shrinerb/shrine/README.md

 * `GET /images/cache/presign` - for direct uploads to external service (e.g. Amazon S3)

 Now when the user selects a file, the client can immediately start uploading the file asynchronously using one of these endpoints.
+The JSON data of the uploaded file can then be written to the hidden attachment field, and submitted instead of the file.
 For JavaScript you can use generic file upload libraries like [jQuery-File-Upload], [Dropzone] or [FineUploader].

 See the [direct_upload] plugin documentation and [Direct Uploads to S3][direct uploads] guide for more details, as well as the [Roda][roda_demo] and